6 solar inverter types

 Hybrid inverters sometimes referred to as battery-ready inverters, are similar to string solar inverters but enable the direct connection of a battery storage system to allow greater self-sufficiency using solar.
 Most hybrid inverters also provide a basic level of backup power in the event of a blackout but are generally not designed for continuous off-grid use.
 While more expensive, hybrid inverters are becoming more cost-competitive against solar inverters as hybrid inverter technology advances and batteries become cheaper and more appealing.

-Off-grid or stand-alone power systems generally require much more powerful battery inverters with inbuilt chargers, which can be set up as either AC or DC coupled solar systems.
+Off-grid or stand-alone power systems generally require much more powerful battery inverters with inbuilt chargers, which can be set up as either AC or DC-coupled solar systems.
 Modern, flexible off-grid inverter-chargers, also known as multi-mode inverters, can also be used to create advanced hybrid grid-connected systems.
-See the best off-grid solar systems review for more information.